PracplayLLC/styleguide/csharp-style.md

 ### Extension methods

+* Appropriate Usages of Extension methods:
-*   Only use an extension method when the source of the original class is not available, or else when changing the source is not feasible.
+  *   When the source of the original class is not available, or else when changing the source is not feasible.
   *   Only use an extension method if the functionality being added is a ‘core’ general feature that would be appropriate to add to the source of the original class.
     *   Note - if we have the source to the class being extended, and the